 A central ICT network supports the rapid growth of Dutch company Bugaboo.
 Two synchronous datacenters and a fiber-optic connection help to guarantee business continuity 24/7.

-Bugaboo selects Eurofiber’s dark fiber solution for connecting the two datacenters.
+Bugaboo selected Eurofiber’s dark fiber solution for connecting the two datacenters.
 As a result, it is not tied to any particular services or providers and is able to increase the bandwidth to meet its needs.
-If Bugaboo wants more connections to enable it to expand its virtual network in the future, it has the freedom to do this by deploying WDM (Wavelength Division Multiplexing).
+If Bugaboo wants more connections to enable it to expand its virtual network in the future, it has the freedom to do so by deploying WDM (Wavelength Division Multiplexing).
 As the sole user of the connection, Bugaboo is guaranteed additional security.

 Bugaboo’s datacenters are connected by 10 Gb/s lines.
-Data replication is virtually synchronous and if there is a problem at one location, the systems are fully up and running at the other location within four hours.
+Data replication is virtually synchronous; if there is a problem at one location, the systems are fully up and running at the other location within four hours.
 The dark fiber and the second datacenter also ensure the company can always access the internet.
 With the dark fiber and internet connections entering the building on different sides, Bugaboo is assured of worldwide redundancy.